ori-mrg/robotcycle-dataset/content/english/_index.md

 The RobotCycle Project was a collaborative effort between the Cognitive Robotics Group, the [Mobile Robotics Group](https://ori-mrg.github.io/), and the Engineering Team of the [Oxford Robotics Institute](https://ori.ox.ac.uk/).
 This work was jointly led by Professors [Lars Kunze](https://scholar.google.co.uk/citations?user=TLC0azYAAAAJ&hl=en) and [Daniele De Martini](https://scholar.google.com/citations?user=F7QcGh0AAAAJ&hl=en), with [Efimia Panagiotaki](https://efimiap.github.io/) serving as Research Lead and [Chris Prahacs](https://ori.ox.ac.uk/people/chris-prahacs/) as Engineering Lead.

-We are grateful to everyone who participated in the design and development of the backpack and the successful completion of the cycling trials.
+We are grateful to everyone who participated in the design and development of the backpack, and the successful completion of the cycling trials.
 A special thank you goes to our dedicated engineers and the incredible cyclists whose efforts and patience made this dataset possible.

 ## Updates